yuriy3122/CloudBackup/README.md

 ## Key Features

 * Web UI wizard for creating scheduled VM backups.
-* Forwarding notifications on backup statuses to email via custom SMTP services.
+* Sending notifications on backup statuses to email via custom SMTP services.
 * Restore both individual disks and complete configurations of virtual machines in the cloud.

 ## Modules